shmilylty/OneForAll/README.en.md

 * **Very fast**，[collection module](https://github.com/shmilylty/OneForAll/tree/master/oneforall//collect.py) uses multithreaded calls, [blasting module](https://github.com/shmilylty/OneForAll/tree/master/oneforall/aiobrute.py) uses asynchronous multiprocess and multiprogramming, and DNS parsing and HTTP requests use asynchronous multiprogramming in subdomain verification.
 Multithreaded check [subdomain takeover](https://github.com/shmilylty/OneForAll/tree/master/oneforall/takeover.py) risk.
 * **Good experience**，Each module has a progress bar, and the results of each module are saved asynchronously.

+If you have any other great ideas, please let me know!😎

 ## 🚀Start Guide

 📢 Please take a moment to read this document to help you quickly get familiar with OneForAll!